THE BEHAVIOURAL ARCHITECTS AUSTRALIA PTY LTD

 We take reasonable steps to protect your personal information from loss, misuse or unauthorised access by restricting access to the information in electronic format and by appropriate physical and communications security.

-If a substantial data breach has or may have occurred (for example, your personal information was shared with unauthorised persons) we will notify you as soon as is practicable.
+If a substantial data breach has or may have occurred (for example, your personal information was shared with unauthorised persons) we will notify you in accordance with the Privacy Act.

 We only keep your personal information for as long as it is required for the purpose for which it was collected or as otherwise required by law.
 We will take appropriate measures to destroy or permanently de-identity your personal information if we no longer need to retain it.
 These measures may vary depending on the type of information concerned, the way it was collected and how it was stored.